History of AVCon

 July 23rd, 24th and 25th, 2010 – Adelaide Convention Centre

-The theme of AVCon 2010 was ‘Into the Woods’ (based on fantasy and fairy tales).
+The theme of AVCon 2010 was ‘Into the Woods’ (based on a trope in fantasy and fairy tales usually beginning with the characters taking a step into some woods).
 It was sponsored by Network 10, Madman Entertainment, Gametraders and SA Government Creative Industries.

 A special promotions team that includes cosplayers acting as real-life versions of AVCon mascots Ayvee and Switch is assembled.